-- HDF 500 Family Development and Culture 3 credit hrs.
+- HDF 500 Family Development and Culture 3 credit hours.
 A review of theoretical approaches in studying the family.
-Emphasis is placed on the family life cycle and family systems as impacted by culture. - HDF 515 Social and Emotional Development of Children 3 credit hrs.
+Emphasis is placed on the family life cycle and family systems as impacted by culture. - HDF 515 Social and Emotional Development of Children 3 credit hours.
 Concerned with how family and community elements affect the social and emotional development of children.
-Topics will include the agents and outcomes of socialization, such as values, morals and self-esteem. - HDF 517 Consumer Behavior 3 credit hrs.
-Topics will include facts important to individuals as purchasing agents. - HDF 518 Parenting Perspectives 3 credit hrs.
+Topics will include the agents and outcomes of socialization, such as values, morals and self-esteem. - HDF 517 Consumer Behavior 3 credit hours.
+Topics will include facts important to individuals as purchasing agents. - HDF 518 Parenting Perspectives 3 credit hours.
 An analysis of theories, practices and research related to parent-child interactions.
-Attention will focus on parenting with regard to family structure, goals, values, styles of parenting and the developmental characteristics of children from birth through adolescence. - HDF 519 Child Development Programs 3 credit hrs.
+Attention will focus on parenting with regard to family structure, goals, values, styles of parenting and the developmental characteristics of children from birth through adolescence. - HDF 519 Child Development Programs 3 credit hours.
 Provides an analysis of programs for children from birth to six years of age.
-Concerned with the arrangement of the physical environment in addition to the instructional program that promotes children's physical, social, emotional, cognitive and language development. - HDF 520 Family Resource Management 3 credit hrs.
+Concerned with the arrangement of the physical environment in addition to the instructional program that promotes children's physical, social, emotional, cognitive and language development. - HDF 520 Family Resource Management 3 credit hours.
 Explores the principles and methods of managing family resources.
-The analysis, planning and management of resources will be studied.
+The analysis, planning and management of resources will be studied. - HDF 521 Youth Programs 3 credit hours.
+Concerned with the developmental characteristics and needs of children during the middle childhood and teenage years.
+Emphasis will be placed on the development of appropriate activities for both inschool and out-of-school groups. - HDF 524 Adults and their Relationships 3 credit hours.
+Analysis of the stages of adulthood and relationships during those years. - HDF 526 Multi-Sensory Approaches to Learning 3 credit hours.
+The development of the sensory avenues and concomitant processes in infancy and childhood, including concept information. - HDF 530 Special Problems in Child Development 3 credit hours.
+An investigation of problems related to family and individual child development. - HDF 544 Support Systems for the Elderly 3 credit hours.
+A study of ways to involve family and community organizations in meeting the needs of the elderly. - HDF 604 Readings in the Profession 3 credit hours.
+This course provides a study of all facets of child growth, development and learning. - HDF 610 Strategies of Parent Involvement 3 credit hours.
+Covers the importance and utilization of parents in programs that serve children and adolescents.
+Students will evaluate some of the practices that are currently in use.